 As mentioned previously, when customers reduce their usage or other billing/rate recovery determinants, costs that were previously collected from those customers (or investments previously made to serve them) may be stranded, at least in the short- to mid-term until rates are re-set.
 As these costs were prudent when incurred, and are currently being recovered in rates, they are usually permitted to be recovered in rates until fully depreciated.
 When rates are re-set, these costs are often either collected from other customers as a result of normal rate setting or collected from the responsible customers by changing the rate structure to reflect determinants closer to those that cause the costs.
-An alternative treatment for these costs, however, is to set up a special charge to collect the costs from the advent of deregulation of power supply.
+An alternative treatment for these costs, however, is to set up a special charge to collect the costs from the customers who were previously responsible for them.
+This was the route taken by some states with the advent of deregulation of power supply.
 This treatment only encompasses those customers whose usage was reduced by DER, not those customers who leave the system entirely.
 Such charges also have the potential of increasing the likelihood that customers will find it economic to leave the system, though the decision also depends on the feasibility and costs of doing so.